Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-So it is understandable why often dog behaviorists recommend a vet visit as the first approach in curbing dog behavioral problems.
+So, it is understandable why often dog behaviorists recommend a vet visit as the first approach in curbing dog behavioral problems.
 Being fearful of slippery surfaces indeed may be a sign of undetected orthopedic problems.
 With health conditions ruled out, the dog's problems can be assessed from a behavioral standpoint.

 Now, why did your dog suddenly become scared of walking on a slippery floor?
 These dogs appear to dislike in particular walking on tiles, linoleum, or other slippery surfaces.
 One important consideration to keep in mind is the dog's age.
-Indeed, dogs go through a second fear period taking place when the the dog is between six to 14 months.
-According to Sue S. Gelais,
+Indeed, dogs go through a second fear period taking place when the dog is between six to 14 months.
+According to Sue S. Gelais:

 ''The Second Fear Imprint Period is similar to the one that occurred during the socialization period, but, it is much less defined.
 It occurs as dogs enter adolescence and seems more common in males.
 It is often referred to as adolescent shyness.
 Your dog may suddenly become reluctant to approach something new or suddenly become afraid of something familiar.
 This behavior can be very frustrating to the owner and difficult to understand because its onset is so sudden and, seemingly, unprovoked.

-To a dog a slippery surface is difficult to understand.
-The dog may not understand what is happening precisely as it almost feels as if the floor itself is moving under him and he has little choice in stopping it from moving.
-They may feel it like if they are walking on a treadmill.
-This can be a frightening experience to a dog, and can be similar to what one person experiences when walking over a street covered in ice, explains dog trainer Kevin Behan.
+To a dog, a slippery surface is difficult to understand.
+The dog may not understand precisely what is happening, and he will feel as if the floor itself is moving under him and he has little choice in stopping it from moving.
+They may feel like they are walking on a treadmill.
+This can be a frightening experience to a dog, and it can be similar to what a person experiences when walking over a street covered in ice, explains dog trainer Kevin Behan.
 The only way to make peace with the floor is by negotiating with it, simply by finding the right act of balance and careful footing to make peace with the floor.

 Cesar Millan in one of his episodes helps a dog fearful of walking on a slippery floor by simply walking over it.
 This method of having a dog face its fears directly is known as ''flooding''.
 Flooding can be effective in some cases, (think of tossing a child scared of water in a swimming pool), but it has good risks of aggravating fear at times and giving only transient, poorly reliable results.